The Surprising Revolt at the Most Liberal College in the Country

 But for RAR, Hum 110 is all about oppression.
 “We believe that the first lesson that freshmen should learn about Hum 110 is that it perpetuates white supremacy—by centering ‘whiteness’ as the only required class at Reed,” according to a RAR statement delivered to all new freshmen.
 The texts that make up the Hum 110 syllabus—from the ancient Mediterranean, Mesopotamia, Persia, and Egypt regions—are “Eurocentric,” “Caucasoid,” and thus “oppressive,” RAR leaders have stated.
 Hum 110 “feels like a cruel test for students of color,” one leader remarked on public radio.
 “It traumatized my peers.”

 RAR was created on boycott day to mourn the deaths of black Americans at the hands of police nationwide.
-Speeches and open mics highlighted the angst that many students feel on a campus where African Americans account for just 5 percent of those enrolled; what’s more, the graduation rate among black students is 65 percent, compared to 79 percent for all students.
+Speeches and open mics highlighted the angst that many students feel on a campus where African Americans account for just 5 percent of those enrolled.
+What’s more, the graduation rate among black students at the time was 65 percent, compared with 79 percent for all students.
 RAR has a sympathetic audience: Reed is home to the most liberal student body of any college, according to The Princeton Review.
-It’s also ranked the second most studious—a rigor inculcated in Hum 110.
+It’s also ranked the second most-studious—a rigor inculcated in Hum 110.

 A major crisis for Reed College started when RAR put those core qualities—social justice and academic study—on a collision course.